-There is a third method of rose oil extraction that is sometimes used.
-It combines the benefits of both the steam distillation method and the solvent extraction method while removing some of their disadvantages.
-The extraction method removes many of the chemicals that contribute to the rose fragrance and it also uses a safe chemical.
-The chemical is carbon dioxide, which is used at a pressure and temperature which enable it to reach a supercritical state.
-In this state carbon dioxide is a fluid (a substance that is able to flow), but it's neither a gas nor a liquid.
+A third method of rose oil extraction is sometimes used.
+It combines the benefits of both the steam distillation method and the solvent extraction one while removing some of their disadvantages.
+The extraction method removes many of the chemicals that contribute to the rose fragrance and also uses a safe chemical.
+The chemical is carbon dioxide, which is used at a pressure and temperature that enable it to reach a supercritical state.
+In this state carbon dioxide is a fluid (a substance that is able to flow) but is neither a gas nor a liquid.
 It has some properties of each state, however.
 Supercritical carbon dioxide removes aromatic compounds from rose petals without damaging the compounds.

 A rose oil with a much milder fragrance than that produced by commercial methods can be made at home by the oil infusion method.
 Dried and crushed rose petals can be added to a carrier oil and left to soak in the oil for four weeks.
 It's important to watch out for mold and other contamination in the infused oil.

-Rose oil is a popular oil in alternative medicine and is said to have many health benefits.
+The oil is popular in alternative medicine and is said to have many health benefits.
 Most of these claims haven't been tested scientifically.
 There is evidence that rose oil may have anti-inflammatory properties, however.
 There is also evidence that it may be antibacterial.

 How to Make Rose Water at Home

 Rose water is a by-product of the steam distillation of rose petals.
 It consists of water and water-soluble chemicals which contribute to the fragrance of roses.
-It's easy to make rose water at home by boiling rose petals in water.
+It's easy to make rose water at home by boiling the petals in water, however.

 It's wonderful that roses are not only beautiful but also useful.
 Nature and plant breeding techniques have created lovely single petaled and double petaled roses with a wide variety of colors.
 Some of these flowers have a delightful scent.
 Producing rose oil and water allows us to capture the fragrance of the flowers for use in many different products.